tardate/LittleArduinoProjects/Audio/MicroSD/WavePlayer/README.md

 I'm using a short sample - included in the `sample` folder as an [Audacity](https://www.audacityteam.org/) project.

-The samplehas been reduced to mono 16kHz, and exported to `sample.wav` as an unsigned 8-bit PCM file.
+The sample has been reduced to mono 16kHz, and exported to `sample.wav` as an unsigned 8-bit PCM file.
 This file is then written to the SD card.

 ![audacity_export](./assets/audacity_export.jpg?raw=true)